Meet our experts

 Read more »

-“I realized how happy I’d be if I could somehow find a way to help preserve these kinds of forests,” Ringgold says.
-“That walk through Prairie Creek somehow crystallized my priorities.
-It made me realize what I really wanted to do with the rest of my life.”
+“When I went on a hike through the ancient redwood forest at Prairie Creek Redwoods State Park about 10 years ago, it somehow crystallized my priorities,” says Ringgold.
+“I remember imagining how happy I’d be if I could find a way to help preserve forests like these.
+It made me realize what I really wanted to do with the rest of my career.”

-Ringgold holds a Master’s degree in Forest Policy and Rural Sociology from Yale University and a Bachelor’s degree in Forest Resources Management from the University of Washington.
-In addition to his work at the League, he serves as the Advisory Council Chair of the Bay Area Open Space Council.
+Ringgold holds a master’s in Forest Science, Forest Policy and Rural Sociology from Yale University and a B.S. in Forest Resources Management from the University of Washington.
+In addition to his work at the League, he serves on the Boards of the California Council of Land Trusts.

 Spencer Stiff